XR Offloading Across Multiple Time Scales: The Roles of Power, Temperature, and Energy: Performance evaluation

 \section{Performance evaluation}

-Our performance evaluation focuses on two commercially available XR wearables: \begin{itemize} \item Microsoft's HoloLens, powered by the Intel Cherry Trail System-on-chip (SoC); \item Google Glass, equipped with a Texas Instrument's OMAP~4430 processor. \end{itemize} Key characteristics relevant to our study are summarized in Table~\ref{tab:hw}.
-For modeling purposes, we assume that both devices consume negligible power in idle states (i.e., when not performing local computations), and operate at their TDP when executing local processing tasks.
+Our performance evaluation focuses on two commercially available XR wearables: \textit{Microsoft's HoloLens}, powered by the Intel Cherry Trail System-on-chip (SoC), and \textit{Google Glass}, equipped with a Texas Instrument's OMAP~4430 processor.
+Key characteristics relevant to our study are summarized in Table~\ref{tab:hw}.
+For modeling purposes, we assume that both devices consume negligible power in idle states (i.e., when not performing local computations), and operate at their TDP when executing local processing tasks\footnote{More advanced features like thermal throttling could be seamlessly embedded in our model, at the price of additional complexity.}.
 Notably, due to its more capable processor, the HoloLens completes request processing faster than Google Glass.

 To analyze the thermal behavior of the selected wearables, we use the COMSOL software to simulate 3D models of each device, such as the Cherry Trail SoC presented in Fig.~\ref{fig:3d-model}.
 It includes a polycarbonate outer shell, a printed circuit board (PCB) substrate, copper interconnections, solder layers with a ball grid array, a package substrate, a silicon die, thermal graphite as a thermal interface material, a copper heat sink, and an inner polycarbonate shell.
 The heat source is uniformly distributed in the silicon die, and external boundary conditions are defined by a heat transfer coefficient of $8.3 \mathrm{W/(m^2K)}$, simulating still air~\cite{cengel2015}.
-The result of the COMSOL simulations is summarized in Fig.~\ref{fig:peva1}(left), representing the impulse response~$h(d,\overline{t})$ associated with each wearable.

 During the one-hour simulation period, a total of $10$~requests are generated at the times indicated by the black arrows on the bottom of the plots in Fig.~\ref{fig:peva1} and Fig.~\ref{fig:peva2} (center) and (right).
 For each request, the system must decide whether to process it locally or offload it.
-We compare two offloading strategies: \begin{itemize} \item {\bf TAO}, solving the full problem formulated in Sec.~\ref{sec:deterministic} through the solution strategy presented in Sec.~\ref{sec:stationary}; \item {\bf SoTA}, a state-of-the-art baseline that considers battery and power limits, but ignores the thermal constraint (\ref{eq:tau-max}). \end{itemize}
+We compare three offloading strategies: \begin{itemize} \item {\bf TAO}, solving the full problem formulated in Sec.~\ref{sec:deterministic} through the solution strategy presented in Sec.~\ref{sec:stationary}; \item {\bf SoTA}, a state-of-the-art baseline that considers battery and power limits, but ignores the thermal constraint (\ref{eq:tau-max}). \item \textbf{Plugged to AC}, a greedy strategy that does not need to account for the battery duration, but only for the thermal design power.
+This represents the case of a wearable plugged into a wall socket. \end{itemize} For TAO, we set the confidence level to~$\omega=0.99$.